HubertWojcik10/mlops_project/reports/README.md

 >
 > Answer:

-We configured experiments using Hydra and YAML configuration files stored in the \texttt{configs} folder.
-The \texttt{config.yaml} file contains general project configurations, such as paths, while the \texttt{sweep.yaml} file is used for hyperparameter optimization.
-The sweep file uses the \texttt{grid} search method to find the best combination of hyperparameters like learning rate (\texttt{lr}) and batch size (\texttt{batch\_size}) with the goal of minimizing validation loss.
+We configured experiments using Hydra and YAML configuration files stored in the configs folder.
+The config.yaml file contains general project configurations, such as paths, while the sweep.yaml file is used for hyperparameter optimization.
+The sweep file uses the grid search method to find the best combination of hyperparameters like learning rate (lr) and batch size (batch_size) with the goal of minimizing validation loss.

-In \texttt{train.py}, Hydra is used to load the \texttt{config.yaml} file.
-The script reads the \texttt{sweep.yaml} file to define the search space and initialize hyperparameter sweeps with Weights \& Biases.
+In train.py, Hydra is used to load the config.yaml file.
+The script reads the sweep.yaml file to define the search space and initialize hyperparameter sweeps with Weights & Biases.

 To update parameters directly when running the script, we could override them from the command line using Hydra syntax.
 For example, to specify a learning rate and batch size from the sweep file values, we can run:
 ```